Demographics of the Supreme Court of the United States: Sexual orientation

-With regard to sexual orientation, no Supreme Court justice has identified themself as anything other than heterosexual, and no incontrovertible evidence of a justice having any other sexual orientation has ever been uncovered.
-However, the personal lives of several justices and nominees have attracted speculation.
+With regards to sexual orientation, there is no conclusive evidence that there has ever been an LGBT Supreme Court justice.

 G. Harrold Carswell was unsuccessfully nominated by Richard Nixon in 1970 and was convicted in 1976 of battery for making an "unnatural and lascivious" advance to a male police officer working undercover in a Florida men's room.
 Some therefore claim him as the only gay or bisexual person nominated to the court thus far.
 If so, it is unlikely that Nixon was aware of it; White House Counsel John Dean later wrote of Carswell that "[w]hile Richard Nixon was always looking for historical firsts, nominating a homosexual to the high court would not have been on his list".

 Speculation has been recorded about the sexual orientation of a few justices who were lifelong bachelors, but no unambiguous evidence exists that they were gay.
 Perhaps the greatest body of circumstantial evidence surrounds Frank Murphy, who was dogged by "rumors of homosexuality ... all his adult life".

 For more than 40 years, Edward G. Kemp was Frank Murphy's devoted, trusted companion.
 Like Murphy, Kemp was a lifelong bachelor.
 From college until Murphy's death, the pair found creative ways to work and live together. [...]
 When Murphy appeared to have the better future in politics, Kemp stepped into a supportive, secondary role.

 As well as Murphy's close relationship with Kemp, Murphy's biographer, historian Sidney Fine, found in Murphy's personal papers a letter that "if the words mean what they say, refers to a homosexual encounter some years earlier between Murphy and the writer."
 However, the letter's veracity cannot be confirmed, and a review of all the evidence led Fine to conclude that he "could not stick his neck out and say [Murphy] was gay".